cobite/safebox-server-2/README.md

 1. Go to: [SafeMedia/safebox-server](https://github.com/SafeMedia/safebox-server)
 2. Click **Fork** to create your own copy
 3. Edit the `Caddyfile` in your forked repo:
-   - Change `ws.mydomain.com {` to your actual domain, do for ws. anttp. & dweb.:
+   - Change `ws.mydomain.com {` to your actual domain, do the same for ws. anttp. & dweb.:
      ```text
      ws.example.com {
      ```